 All three appellants raise the contention that AMO 9.28.030, the Municipality of Anchorage‘s .10 percent ordinance, must be declared invalid because it was inconsistent with provisions of the state‘s statutes prohibiting operating a motor vehicle under the influence of alcohol.

 Under well-established Alaska law, mere inconsistency between an ordinance of a home rule city and a state statute will not ordinarily suffice to render the ordinance invalid.
-Home rule cities in Alaska have been vested with broad legislative authority by the terms of article X, section 11 of the Alaska Constitution, which specifically provides *1200 that "[a] home rule borough or city may exercise all legislative powers not prohibited by law or by charter."[2]
+Home rule cities in Alaska have been vested with broad legislative authority by the terms of

-It has consistently been held that this constitutional provision was adopted in order to abrogate traditional restrictions on the exercise of local legislative authority.[3]
-However, the legislative powers of home rule municipalities are not boundless:
+It has consistently been held that this constitutional provision was adopted in order to abrogate traditional restrictions on the exercise of local legislative authority.3 However, the legislative powers of home rule municipalities are not boundless:

 [T]o say that home rule powers are intended to be broadly applied in Alaska is not to say that they are intended to be pre-eminent.
-The constitution's authors did not intend to create `city states with mini-legislatures.'
+The constitution‘s authors did not intend to create “city states with mini-legislatures.”
 They wrote into art.
-X, § 11 the limitation of municipal authority `not prohibited by law or charter.'
-The test we derive from Alaska's constitutional provisions is one of prohibition, rather than traditional tests such as statewide versus local concern.
+X, § 11 the limitation of municipal authority “not prohibited by law or by charter.”
+The test we derive from Alaska‘s constitutional provisions is one of prohibition, rather than traditional tests such as statewide versus local concern.
 A municipal ordinance is not necessarily invalid in Alaska because it is inconsistent or in conflict with a state statute.
 The question rests on whether the exercise of authority has been prohibited to municipalities.
 The prohibition must be either by express terms or by implication such as where the statute and ordinance are so substantially irreconcilable that one cannot be given its substantive effect if the other is to be accorded the weight of law.

 Jefferson v.
-State, 527 P.2d 37 at 43 (footnotes omitted).
+State, 527 P.2d 37 at 43 (Alaska 1974) (footnotes omitted).

-In the case at bar, the municipality's legislative authority was limited by the express terms of state legislation applicable to all local ordinances regulating the operation of motor vehicles.
-AS 28.01.010 provides in relevant part:
+In the case at bar, the municipality‘s legislative authority was limited by the express terms of state legislation applicable to all local ordinances regulating the operation of motor vehicles.

-(a) The provisions of this title and the regulations promulgated under this title are applicable within all municipalities of this state.
-No municipality may enact an ordinance which is inconsistent with the provisions of this title or the regulations promulgated under this title... .[4]
+Provisions uniform throughout the state. (a) The provisions of this title and the regulations promulgated under this title are applicable within all municipalities of this state.
+No municipality may enact an ordinance which is inconsistent with the provisions of this title or the regulations promulgated under this title ....4

-Thus, although inconsistency with state law is not normally the gauge for determining validity of a local ordinance in Alaska, under the express terms of AS 28.01.010(a) it is clear that inconsistency is the standard that governs here.
+Thus, although inconsistency with state law is not normally the gauge for determining validity of a local ordinance in Alaska, under the express terms of

-At the time appellants were arrested, AS 28.35.030 provided, in pertinent part:
+At the time appellants were arrested,

-Driving while under the influence of intoxicating liquors or drugs. (a) A person who, while under the influence of intoxicating liquor ... operates or drives an automobile, motorcycle or other motor vehicle in the state, upon conviction, is punishable by a fine of not more than $1,000, or by imprisonment... or by both... .
+Driving while under the influence of intoxicating liquors or drugs. (a) A person who, while under the influence of intoxicating liquor... operates or drives an automobile, motorcycle or other motor vehicle in the state, upon conviction, is punishable by a fine of not more than $1,000, or by imprisonment ... or by both ....

 Two statutory provisions complemented this section.
-AS 28.35.031 created the concept of implied consent, providing:

 Implied Consent.
-A person who operates or drives a motor vehicle in this state shall be considered to have given consent to a chemical test or tests of his breath for the purpose of determining the alcoholic content of his blood if lawfully arrested for an offense arising out of acts alleged to have been committed while the *1201 person was operating or driving a motor vehicle while under the influence of intoxicating liquor.
-The test or tests shall be administered at the direction of a law enforcement officer who has reasonable grounds to believe that the person was operating or driving a motor vehicle in this state while under the influence of intoxicating liquor.
+A person who operates or drives a motor vehicle in this state shall be considered to have given consent to a chemical test or tests of his breath for the purpose of determining the alcoholic content of his blood if lawfully arrested for an offense arising out of acts alleged to have been committed while the

 Chemical analysis of blood. (a) Upon the trial of a civil or criminal action or proceeding arising out of acts alleged to have been committed by a person while operating a motor vehicle under the influence of intoxicating liquor, the amount of alcohol in the person‘s blood at the time alleged, as shown by chemical analysis of the person‘s breath, shall give rise to the following presumptions: